firebolt-db/godocs/docs/API-reference/index.md

 1. **A Firebolt account** &ndash; Ensure that you have access to an active Firebolt account.
 If you don't have access, you can [sign up for an account](https://www.firebolt.io/sign-up).
 For more information about how to register with Firebolt, see [Get started with Firebolt]({% link Guides/getting-started/index.md %}).
 2. **A Firebolt service account** &ndash; You must have access to an active Firebolt [service account]({% link Guides/managing-your-organization/service-accounts.md %}), which facilitates programmatic access to Firebolt.
-3. **A Firebolt database and engine** &ndash; Queries must be run on a valid database using an active engine.
-If you don't have access, you can [create a database]({% link Guides/getting-started/get-started-sql.md %}#create-a-database) and [create an engine]({% link Guides/getting-started/get-started-sql.md %}#create-an-engine).
-4. **A user associated with the Firebolt service account** &ndash; You must associate a [user]({% link Guides/managing-your-organization/managing-users.md %}#-users) with your service account, and the user must have the necessary permissions to run the query on the specified database using the specified engine.
+3. **A user associated with the Firebolt service account** &ndash; You must associate a [user]({% link Guides/managing-your-organization/managing-users.md %}#-users) with your service account, and the user must have the necessary permissions to run the query on the specified database using the specified engine.
-5. **Sufficient permissions** You will need to have [USAGE permission]({% link Overview/Security/Role-Based Access Control/engine-permissions.md %}#engine-permissions) on the engine that runs the query.
-A user always has permission to view their own queries.
-To see another user's queries, you must have `MONITOR ENGINE` or `MONITOR ALL` privileges.
+4. **Sufficient permissions** If you want to query user data through a specific engine, you must have sufficient permissions on the engine, as well as on any tables and databases you access.

 ## Set up a driver